Your Connection to the Economy and the Federal Reserve

 Teaching Market Structures with Gum

-This lesson highlights how different market structures compete through a role playing game.
+Highlight different market structures through a role playing game.

 Is Trade a Zero-Sum Game?

-How do we Measure Unemployment?
+How Do We Measure Unemployment?

-This activity is designed to show students how we calculate the civilian unemployment rate.
+Demonstrate how we calculate the civilian unemployment rate.

 Learn about gross domestic product (GDP)